rsksmart/lumino-lightclient-dapp/README.md

 - [RSK node](https://github.com/rsksmart/rskj) to interact directly with the RSK blockchain.

 In order to use this example, you must have a Lumino HUB, RIF Notifier and a RSK node up and running.
+Also, you must set the RNS registry address for your environment (https://developers.rsk.co/rif/rns/specs/registry/)

 Then, just modify the `.env` file: